MicrosoftDocs/architecture-center/docs/solution-ideas/articles/microsoft-365-defender-security-integrate-azure-content.md

 1.  **Azure Monitor** is the umbrella for many Azure monitoring services.
 It includes log management, metrics, and Application Insights, among others.
 It also provides a collection of dashboards that are ready for use and management of alerts.
 For more information, see [Azure Monitor overview](/azure/azure-monitor/overview).

-2.  **Microsoft Defender for Cloud** delivers a series of recommendations for virtual machines (VMs), storage, applications, and so on, that helps an IT environment to be compliant with various regulatory standards, such as ISO and PCI.
+2.  **Microsoft Defender for Cloud** delivers recommendations for virtual machines (VMs), storage, applications, and other resources, that help an IT environment to be compliant with various regulatory standards, such as ISO and PCI.
 At the same time, Defender for Cloud offers a score for the security posture of systems that can help you track the security of your environment.
 Defender for Cloud also offers automatic alerts that are based on the logs that it collects and analyzes.
 Defender for Cloud was formerly known as Azure Security Center.
 For more information, see [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction).

 3.  **Log Analytics** is one of the most important services.
 It's responsible for storing all the logs and alerts that are used to create alerts, insights, and incidents.
 Microsoft Sentinel works on top of Log Analytics.
 Basically, all data that Log Analytics ingests is available automatically to Microsoft Sentinel.
 Log Analytics is also known as Azure Monitor Logs.
 For more information, see [Overview of Log Analytics in Azure Monitor](/azure/azure-monitor/logs/log-analytics-overview).